ravijanjam/BashScripts/travLStore/Readme.md

 **Output**
 Eg: ```file-extension list, excluded directories, startDate, endDate, starting path```

-The inputs to the file are the following and they have to be in the same order, and given as key-value pairs:
+The inputs to the file are the following and given as key-value pairs:

 | **Variable** | **Explanation** | **Example** |
 |--- |--- |---|